At the core of Leadership Presence is a set of practical skills that you can learn, employ, and improve

-Here is another difference – and it explains why so many effective leaders are great storytellers: Trying to influence people through scientific analysis is a “push” strategy.
-It requires the speaker to convince the listener through cold, factual evidence.
-Storytelling is a “pull” strategy, in which the listener is invited to join the experience as a participant and to imagine acting on the mental stage the storyteller creates.
-Stories resonate with people in ways that encourages open-mindedness – and make them less resistant to experimentation and change.
+Here is another difference – and it explains why so many effective leaders are great storytellers: Trying to influence people through scientific analysis is a “push” strategy: it requires the speaker to convince the listener through cold, factual evidence.
+Storytelling is a “pull” strategy: the listener is invited to join the experience as a participant and to imagine acting on the mental stage the storyteller creates.
+Stories resonate with people in ways that encourage open-mindedness – and make them less resistant to experimentation and change.

 5) Does your body language project presence?

-From a body language perspective, leadership presence is comprised of two sets of nonverbal signals.
+From a body language perspective, leadership presence comprises two sets of nonverbal signals.
 The first set of signals conveys status, power, and authority.
-You display those through your posture — standing or sitting tall with your feet hip distance apart, head straight and shoulders back, and by expansive hand gestures, typically around waist level.
+You display those through your posture – standing or sitting tall with your feet hip distance apart, head straight and shoulders back, and by expansive hand gestures, typically around waist level.
 The second set of nonverbal signals conveys empathy, likeability, and warmth.
-These include smiles, positive eye contact, open palm gestures, and (most of all) giving people your undivided attention.
+These include smiles, positive eye contact, open palm gestures, and (most importantly) giving people your undivided attention.

 When you project both power cues and empathetic body language, you have a winning combination for being perceived as confident, influential and caring.

-Leadership presence is diminished, however, whenever you assume a submissive posture in which your shoulders are rounded, your chest is concave and your head is tilted down.
-Holding your body in a condensed position not only makes you look vulnerable and powerless, it makes you feel that way too.
+Leadership presence is diminished, however, whenever you assume a submissive posture in which your shoulders are rounded, your chest is concave, and your head is tilted down.
+Holding your body in a condensed position makes you look vulnerable and powerless and makes you feel that way too.

 6) Do you dress for leadership success?

 My friend Joyce is a successful entrepreneur.
 One of the secrets of her success is the way she dresses.
-Even when travelling on vacation, Joyce is in a business suit and heels.
+Even when travelling on vacation, Joyce wears a business suit and heels.
 Her motto is: “Wear great clothes.
 You never know whom you’ll meet!”